If At First You Don't Succeed

 As he stood and left her, she watched him walk away.
 "Give up, Sirius," she called after him.
 "Give the Order up, not me."

-Thank you, Morghen, for such a weird and wonderful pairing!
-So anyone else love this as much as I did?
-Leave a review to let me know!!
+So anyone else love them as much as I do?
+Leave a review to let me know!

 Thanks for reading, and please review!